tomharrigan/voicewp/README.md

 ## Installation

 - Install and activate [Fieldmanager](https://github.com/alleyinteractive/wordpress-fieldmanager/archive/1.0.0.zip).
-- Download the .zip file of this repo and upload to your WordPress site by navigating to WP Admin and navigating to **Plugins -> Add New**.
+- Download the .zip file of this repo and upload to your WordPress site by going to WP Admin and navigating to **Plugins -> Add New**.
 Select the 'Upload Plugin' button near the top of the top of the screen to upload the .zip file.

 ## Features